One of the most common reason people phone Worcester Chiropractic Clinic is for treatment of a trapped nerve.

 Often people attribute sharp or sudden onset pain to a trapped nerve, however the reality is that trapped nerves give a wide variety of symptoms.
 More likely than sharp pain is pins and needles, numbness, or dull aching.

-Causes of a trapped nerve vary from tumours to osteoarthritis, underlining the necessity for a proper examination, but poor posture is the most frequent origin.
+Causes of a trapped nerve vary from osteoarthritis to tumours, underlining the necessity for a proper examination, but poor posture is the most frequent origin.

 The most common place in the body to trap a nerve is as it exits the spine.
 This is due to the complex arrangement of the vertebral segments and the narrow exit “foramina” that nerves must pass through.
 In the lower back this might be labelled sciatica.